MSc Tropical Medicine & International HealthLondon School of Hygiene and Tropical Medicine

 Tropical Medicine, Parasitology and Public Health is a compulsory module.

 Terms 2 and 3

 Students take a total of five study modules, one from each timetable slot (Slot 1, Slot 2 etc.).
-Recognising that students have diverse backgrounds and experience, the program director considers requests to take any module within LSHTM's portfolio, provided that this is appropriate for the student.
+Recognising that students have diverse backgrounds and experience, the programme director considers requests to take any module within LSHTM's portfolio, provided that this is appropriate for the student.

 - Advanced Immunology 1